Homemade Harissa in Under 5 Minutes

 Good news!
 Harissa is very easy to make and all you need is some basic kitchen equipment (a pan and a food processor).
 We use a pestle and mortar to grind the spices but if you don’t have one, just use a food processor.

-Here’s a few simple steps to making your own homemade harissa:
+Here’s a few simple steps to making your own homemade Harissa:

 Step-by-Step Instructions